lbfm-rwth/gap-in-algebraic-research-2018/index.md

 To register for the workshop visit [the registration page]({{ site.baseurl }}/registration).
 Funding is available to pay for your accomodation.
-You may be asked to share a room with another participant.
+You will be asked to share a room with another participant.
 Note that you will have to cover for **your travel expenses yourselves**.

+Please bring a laptop with a working installation of GAP 4.9.0 _or a later version_, preferably running on a linux or mac operating system.
+If you have problems with installing GAP we can try to resolve them in Aachen, if time permits.

 More detailed information will be announced on [the program page]({{ site.baseurl }}/program).